doubleyou456/CustomSkinsMod/README.md

 # CustomSkinsModv1.1.0 The Quaver Update
- A mod to load skins into UNBEATABLE[White Label]
+ A mod to load skins into UNBEATABLE[White Label] or UNBEATABLE Demo

 Download the zip file in the files called 'CustomSkinsModWLv1.1.0.zip' or 'CustomSkinsModDemov1.0.0.zip' (not the one in <>code) and extract it into your 'UNBEATABLE [white label]' or 'UNBEATABLE [DEMO]' folder.